-Joint Lead Underwriters, and Joint Bookrunners
+Joint Lead Underwriters, and Joint Bookrunners for the First Tranche:

-The date of this Preliminary Prospectus is [•], 2025.
+The date of this Preliminary Prospectus is April 28, 2025.

-ARY PROSPEC A REGISTRATION STATEMENT RELATING TO THESE SECURITIES HAS BEEN FILED WITH THE IS SECURITIES AND EXCHANGE COMMISSION ("SEC"), BUT HAS NOT YET BEEN DECLARED EFFECTIVE.
-THESE SECURITIES MAY NOT BE SOLD NOR MAY OFFERS TO BUY THE SAME BE CHANGE/C ACCEPTED AND NO PART OF THE PURCHASE PRICE CAN BE RECEIVED PRIOR TO THE TIME OMPLETIO UNTIL THE REGISTRATION STATEMENT IS RENDERED EFFECTIVE AND THE PERMIT TO OFFER SECURITIES FOR SALE HAS BEEN ISSUED, AND ANY SUCH OFFER MAY BE WITHDRAWN OR REVOKED, WITHOUT OBLIGATION OR COMMITMENT OF ANY KIND, AT ANY TIME PRIOR TO THE NOTICE OF ITS ACCEPTANCE GIVEN AFTER THE EFFECTIVITY OF THE REGISTRATION OFFER TO STATEMENT AND THE ISSUANCE OF THE PERMIT TO OFFER SECURITIES FOR SALE.
-AN SELL OR INDICATION OF INTEREST IN RESPONSE HERETO INVOLVES NO OBLIGATION OR COMMITMENT CONSIDER OF ANY KIND.
-THIS PROSPECTUS SHALL NOT CONSTITUTE AN OFFER TO SELL OR BE A CONSIDERED A SOLICITATION OF AN OFFER TO BUY.
-THE SEC HAS NOT APPROVED THESE SOLICITAT SECURITIES OR DETERMINED IF THIS PROSPECTUS IS ACCURATE OR COMPLETE.
-ANY OFFER TO REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE AND SHOULD BE REPORTED IMMEDIATELY TO THE SEC.
+A REGISTRATION STATEMENT RELATING TO THESE SECURITIES HAS BEEN FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ("SEC"), BUT HAS NOT YET BEEN DECLARED EFFECTIVE.
+THESE SECURITIES MAY NOT BE SOLD NOR MAY OFFERS TO BUY THE SAME BE ACCEPTED AND NO PART OF THE PURCHASE PRICE CAN BE RECEIVED PRIOR TO THE TIME UNTIL THE REGISTRATION STATEMENT IS RENDERED EFFECTIVE AND THE PERMIT TO OFFER SECURITIES FOR SALE HAS BEEN ISSUED, AND ANY SUCH OFFER MAY BE WITHDRAWN OR REVOKED, WITHOUT OBLIGATION OR COMMITMENT OF ANY KIND, AT ANY TIME PRIOR TO THE NOTICE OF ITS ACCEPTANCE GIVEN AFTER THE EFFECTIVITY OF THE REGISTRATION STATEMENT AND THE ISSUANCE OF THE PERMIT TO OFFER SECURITIES FOR SALE.
+AN INDICATION OF INTEREST IN RESPONSE HERETO INVOLVES NO OBLIGATION OR COMMITMENT OF ANY KIND.
+THIS PROSPECTUS SHALL NOT CONSTITUTE AN OFFER TO SELL OR BE CONSIDERED A SOLICITATION OF AN OFFER TO BUY.
+THE SEC HAS NOT APPROVED THESE SECURITIES OR DETERMINED IF THIS PROSPECTUS IS ACCURATE OR COMPLETE.
+ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE AND SHOULD BE REPORTED IMMEDIATELY TO THE SEC.

-1 Union Bank of the Philippines, one of the Joint Issue Managers and one of the Joint Lead Underwriters and Bookrunners, is an affiliate of the Issuer.
+Union Bank of the Philippines, one of the Joint Issue Managers and one of the Joint Lead Underwriters and Bookrunners, is an affiliate of the Issuer.
 As of March 31, 2025, Aboitiz Equity Ventures, Inc. owns 53.09% and 49.99% of the outstanding common shares of the Issuer and Union Bank.